microsoft/vscode-docs/docs/remote/troubleshooting.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows works well in most setups, but there are a few "gotchas" that can cause problems.
 Here are some tips on avoiding them:

 1. **Use an AD domain account or local administrator account when sharing drives.
-Do not use an AAD (email-based) account.** AAD (email-based) accounts have well known issues, as documented in Docker [issue #132](https://github.com/docker/for-win/issues/132) and [issue #1352](https://github.com/docker/for-win/issues/1352).
+Do not use an AAD (email-based) account.** AAD (email-based) accounts have well-known issues, as documented in Docker [issue #132](https://github.com/docker/for-win/issues/132) and [issue #1352](https://github.com/docker/for-win/issues/1352).
 If you must use an AAD account, create a separate local administrator account on your machine that you use purely for the purpose of sharing drives.
 Follow  the [steps in this blog post](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) to get everything set up.

 2. **Stick with alphanumeric passwords to avoid drive sharing problems.** When asked to share your drives on Windows, you will be prompted for the username and password of an account with admin privileges on the machine.
 If you are warned about an incorrect username or password, this may be due to special characters in the password.
 For example, `!`, `[` and `]` are known to cause issues.
 Change your password to alphanumeric characters to resolve.
 See this issue about [Docker volume mounting problems](https://github.com/moby/moby/issues/23992#issuecomment-234979036) for details.